Curlyfries13/dice-goblin/README.md

 ## Developing

-Dice Goblin is under active development
+Dice Goblin is under active development; collaboration guidelines and more details on how to help out are on the way!

-### Bugs, Feature Requests, and Help
+### Bugs / Feature Requests

-Bugs and features
+Bugs and feature requests should be reported to the main repository, but this package is currently under development - I may not get to feature requests.

 ### Tests